 Sign up sheet here: Lesson Booking Sheet 2017

 A short 5 minute overhead video tour of the stables can be seen by clicking here: https://youtu.be/AiJynOxsHck We offer year ’round riding lessons to for all levels of riders; delivered by Equine Canada Certified Coaches.
 Outside Clinicians attend for continuing educational process and for our more advanced riders.
 We have an excellent string of well trained school horses for all levels of riders.
 We participate in the Equine Canada Rider Level Certification Program, and have lots of other activities here at the barn!
 There are three large outdoor sand riding rings, a 60 foot round pen, and an indoor (70 x 148) riding arena giving lots of training and riding spaces.
 Heated barn with box stalls and tack room.
 The indoor arena has a dust free topping with sand and “Reiten Right” yoga matting surface.
 Please note we offer separate lessons for adults, from absolute beginners to advanced riders, some returning to riding after a long break.
 We offer a supportive and confidence building atmosphere. 🙂 We take a limited number of valued Boarders; at the moment we are full.
-Lessons, camps and vaulting sign up sheet here: Copper T Sign up Sheet 2017
+Advanced Clinics are hosted details here: http://www.coppertwarmbloodstables.ca/new/?p=201

-Download our newest Newsletter here: 2017 winter newsletter All new horses visiting must present a negative coggins test.
+Download our newest Newsletter here: Fall 2017 newsletterv2 All new horses visiting must present a negative coggins test and be from a low risk boarding facility (IE. a boarding facility which requires all horses to present negative coggins during vector season).
 If you would like more information please visit the current publications from the CFIA: